 Financial Fitness Study Shows Strengths, Weaknesses

 The Financial Fitness Quiz consists of 20 statements where respondents are asked to select a response that best describes their current financial management practices.
-Of these questions, 19 are answered with the following responses: 5= always, 4= usually, 3= sometimes, 2= seldom, and 1= never.
+Of these questions, 19 are answered with the following responses: 5= always, 4= very often, 3= usually, 2= seldom, and 1= never.
 For the remaining question, "I have a current will," respondents write 5 for "yes" and 1 for "no."

 At the end of the quiz, the following explanation is given of respondents' scores:

-Results were obtained from 469 online quiz takers between January and June 2002.
-The average quiz score for the sample was 64.98%, down from 67.34% the previous year with a sample of 173.
+Results were obtained online from 173 respondents.
+The average quiz score for the sample was 67.34 and the modal (most frequently occurring) range was a score between 71 to 80.
 Responses to each question were also analyzed to determine the strengths and weaknesses of respondents' financial behaviors.
-The average scores for each of the statements ranged from a low of 2 (things that people do less frequently) to a high of 4.82 (frequently practiced financial behaviors).
+The average scores for each of the 20 statements ranged from a low of 2.11 to a high of 4.72.

-Three basic practices that financial professionals routinely advise, preparing a written budget or spending plan (score of 2.69 and 2.59 in 2001 survey), calculating net worth annually (score of 2.49 and 2.68 in 2001 survey), and writing down financial goals (score of 2.12 and 2.24 in 2001 survey) were among those with the lowest average scores.
+Three basic practices that financial professionals routinely advise, preparing a written budget or spending plan (score of 2.59), calculating net worth annually (score of 2.68), and writing down financial goals (score of 2.24) were among those with the lowest average scores.
 Many respondents indicated that they did not perform these activities on a regular basis.
-Another low-scoring financial practice was having three months of expenses set aside in a readily accessible account (score of 2.58 and 2.81 in 2001).

-In addition, the lowest-scoring financial practice, preparation of a will (score of 2.01), mirrors reported statistics that indicate that about 70% of Americans die without a will.
+In addition, the lowest-scoring financial practice, preparation of a will (score of 2.11), mirrors reported statistics that indicate that about 70% of Americans die without a will.
+Of the 173 survey respondents, only 48 (27.7%) had a current will; the other 72.3% of the sample did not.
 Whether it is because they don't want to face their own mortality, don't think they are "affluent enough" to need a will, or are unsure about who to name to key positions, such as executor or guardian, more than two-thirds of the sample (and Americans in general) are on track to die intestate and have the state settle their affairs.

 On the other hand, there were also several strengths in the financial practices reported by respondents, including the use of bank or credit union accounts, the ability to pay household expenses, and adequate insurance.
-Many also reported comparison shopping, organizing financial records, and funding a personal retirement investment account.
+Many also reported comparison shopping, organizing financial records, and funding a personal retirement investment account, usually or very often.

-The financial fitness quiz is available online at www.rce.rutgers.edu/money/ffquiz.
+Are you looking for some suggestions to improve your finances?
+If so, take the financial fitness quiz online at www.rce.rutgers.edu/money/ffquiz.
 Printed copies are also available by sending a self-addressed, stamped envelope to Rutgers Cooperative Extension, 3 High Street, First Floor, Newton, NJ 07860.
-Forms to calculate your net worth, develop a spending plan, track household expenses, and set specific written financial goals are available online at www.rce.rutgers.edu/money2000.
+Forms to calculate your net worth, develop a spending plan, and set specific written financial goals are also available online at www.rce.rutgers.edu/money2000.